 James Luther Adams

-In 1948, most congregations and houses of worship in the United States were segregated by the color of their members' skin.
-Some were segregated by law; others by custom.
+In 1948, most congregations and houses of worship in the United States were segregated (separated) by the color of their members' skin.
+Some were segregated by law; others by custom or by a lack of actively trying to welcome and include all people.
 The First Unitarian Society of Chicago was one of these congregations.
-Although their church was located in a neighborhood with many African Americans, only whites could join, according to the written by-laws of the church, and according to custom.
+Although their church was located in a neighborhood with many African Americans, only whites could join, according to the written by-laws (rules) of the church, and according to custom.

 Respectful debate ensued at the First Unitarian Society of Chicago.
 Both sides felt, in their hearts, that their belief was right.
 Perhaps they were so busy trying to be heard they forgot to listen.
 And so, they kept on talking.